Ore Dock Brewing Company: Beer and seltzer

 Ore Dock's beer is based on traditional Belgian and American styles.
 As of 2015, their most popular beers were the Reclamation IPA and Dream Weaver, a Belgian ale with citrus and chamomile.
 Reclamation, which news sources have described as Ore Dock's flagship beer, is named for recycled material that was reused in constructing the brewery.
 The beer, described by Ore Dock's head brewer as a "mid-coast" IPA for being "not as hop-forward as its west coast counterparts, nor is it as malty as what you often find out east," won the 2014 Beverage Tasting Institute World Beer Championships Gold Medal.
 They are also known for Berserker, a hazy IPA; Beach Bum, a wheat ale; and a porter described by the Midland Daily News as a "wonderful belly warmer".

 In 2019, Ore Dock began selling hard seltzer, becoming the first Upper Peninsula of Michigan brewery to offer the product.

 Location

 The brewery is located in a former automobile repair shop and the second floor of an adjoining building, which functions as a community and event space.
 Described by a Star Tribune journalist as "a loft space full of reclaimed barn wood," the spaces include material from the auto garage that inhabited the spaces before the brewery moved in.
-The upstairs community space, charged with putting on events that emphasize visual arts and musical acts, hosts fundraisers, lectures, weddings, private parties, and musical acts.
+An upstairs community space, charged with putting on events that emphasize visual arts and musical acts, hosts fundraisers, lectures, weddings, private parties, and musical acts.